-- HomeBuyer Report – a more detailed inspection of the inside and outside of the property
+RICS HomeBuyer Report – a more detailed inspection of the inside and outside of the property

 If your bid is accepted, contract details will be worked out.
-Your solicitor will then exchange letters, known as ‘conclusion of missives’ with the seller’s solicitor.
+Your solicitor or licensed conveyancer will then exchange letters, known as ‘conclusion of missives’ with the seller’s solicitor.
 Once this process is completed, the deal is legally binding.
 In England, Wales and Northern Ireland, this isn’t the case until contracts are exchanged.

-Once you have your mortgage offer and your conveyancer is happy with the results of searches, their enquiries of the seller and the legal title to the property, you are ready to exchange contracts.
-If you’re in a property chain, the other buyers and sellers have to be ready too.
-If not, there may be a delay.
+Once you have your mortgage offer and your solicitor or licensed conveyancer is happy with the results of searches, their enquiries of the seller and the legal title to the property, you’re ready to exchange contracts (although please note the process is different in Scotland).

-On the date of the completion, you should be able to pick up the keys to your new home.
+On the date of completion, you should be able to pick up the keys to your new home.

 Your home may be repossessed if you do not keep up repayments on your mortgage.